 Steve Wood is a Lead Consultant at Xtravirt and has 5 years’ experience of working with VMware NSX®.
 In this article, he explains what NSX is, highlights how it has evolved and helps clear up the differences between NSX-T and NSX-V.

 VMware NSX isn’t new to the market, where has it come from?

 You may all be aware of server virtualisation, it’s been commonplace for a while now, you may also be aware of the term “Software-Defined Data Centre” or SDDC.
 A true SDDC wouldn’t be a SDDC if all the component parts were not in software.
 Therefore, there was a need to be able to virtualise the network components.
-VMware® addressed this challenge with the launch of NSX-V over 6 years ago.
+VMware® addressed this challenge with the launch of NSX-V back in 2013.